PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-12 05:15:46
+Last updated: 2024-04-12 05:16:19
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon